marklawlor/transient/README.md

 > This is more a proof of concept and needs more Real World testing

-Transient is a library to help manage transient effects (aka side effects) due to state updates.
-Side effects for state management are an anti-pattern, but they are useful for effect management.
-Typically this is used to invoke animations, but there are other use-cases as well.
+Transient is a library to help manage short-lived transient effects due to state updates.
+A transient effect is a short lived event that is coupled to a user defined action.
+For example, making a button bounce when click, or playing a sound effect.
+Transient effects are often implement as side-effects, which can be an anti-pattern for state managerment, are a useful pattern in seperating your business/state logic from your ui transient effects.

-Transient also provides utilties

 ## The pitch

 You are a developer for an an online store.
 When a user clicks "Add Item to Cart", the state is updated with the new item; but also the button which was clicked does a bounce animation and the shopping cart button should also shake.

 Traditionally, each button would wrap the `addToCart` handler to trigger their animation and the shopping cart button would respond to the state being updated.
-This implementation has a logic disconnect, its not clear that the shopping cart button should only animate when `addToCart` is called.
+This implementation has a logic disconnection - its not clear that the shopping cart button should only animate when `addToCart` is called.
 What happens if the cart is updated from another function?
+You can "fix" this by adding more information to your state (eg a new action type) or wrap yoru `addToCart` function again!

-Transient flips the mental modal around - these effects should be trackable via the function that was invoked, not the state update it performed.
+Transient flips this mental modal around - these effects should be trackable via the function that was invoked, not the state update it performed.
 When `addToCart` is called, the shopping card button should update and each button should intelligently only animate when their version `addToCart` to called.

 ## Usage